awsdocs/aws-greengrass-developer-guide/doc_source/lambda-functions.md

 **AWS SDKs**  <a name="lambda-sdks-aws"></a>
 Enables local Lambda functions to make direct calls to AWS services, such as Amazon S3, DynamoDB, AWS IoT, and AWS IoT Greengrass\.
 To use an AWS SDK in a Greengrass Lambda function, you must include it in your deployment package\.
 When you use the AWS SDK in the same package as the AWS IoT Greengrass Core SDK, make sure that your Lambda functions use the correct namespaces\.
 Greengrass Lambda functions can't communicate with cloud services when the core is offline\.
-Download the appropriate AWS SDKs from the [ Getting Started Resource Center](https://aws.amazon.com/getting-started/tools-sdks/)\.
+Download the AWS SDKs from the [ Getting Started Resource Center](https://aws.amazon.com/getting-started/tools-sdks/)\.

 For more information about creating a deployment package, see [Create and Package a Lambda Function](create-lambda.md) in the Getting Started tutorial or [Creating a Deployment Package](https://docs.aws.amazon.com/lambda/latest/dg/deployment-package-v2.html) in the *AWS Lambda Developer Guide*\.